 - Pressing this button will lead to Flat Wizard re-starting from the Flat Min Exposure as set in the settings (3)

-- This button will continue the flat capture with any new settings (3)
+- This button will continue the flat capture with the currently determined exposure time, even if outside the defined threshold

 - This button will abort Flat Wizard's sequence